Mont Blanc

 Catch up with friends

-You are at a stage of life where you have the confidence to strike up a conversation with almost anyone, so why not put that into practice?
+You are at a stage where you have the confidence to converse with almost anyone, so why not put that into practice?

-There will be many people around the world who would be interested in getting to know you.
-Just like friends Bea and Jurgen we met in Hoi An, Vietnam, and again in Hamburg, Germany, three years later.
+Many people around the world would be interested in getting to know you.
+Like friends Bea and Jurgen, we met in Hoi An, Vietnam, and again in Hamburg, Germany, three years later.

-In countries like Thailand, a smile will open doors, start friendships and often bring you a smile in return.
+In countries like Thailand, a smile can open doors, start friendships, and often bring a smile in return.

 You will be amazed at the results you get.

-You don’t need us to tell you, but age really is just a number.
+You don’t need us to tell you, but age is just a number.

-Travelling extensively when you’re over 50 is a great sign that you are young at heart and have so many more adventures ahead of you.
+Travelling extensively when you’re over 50 is a great sign that you are young and have many more adventures ahead.

 So, when you get to your destination, throw yourselves into it.